 In some projects we are making heavy use of composer scripts as shortcuts for running tests, cgl fixer, PHPStan etc. With the setup we have now, it's easy to also run these scripts via our ddev interpreter.
 The configuration is similar to the PHPUnit configuration:

-- Go to Settings > Languages & Frameworks > PHP > Composer
+Settings > Languages & Frameworks > PHP > Composer

 - Choose the remote SSH Cli Interpreter